Skip to Main Content

 Cantu-Jungles and Hamaker have been working on using fibers to promote specific gut bacteria for years.
 But they didn’t know how combining fibers would change their efficiency.
 The 16 fibers they selected for the study were known to promote the growth of bacteria with known health benefits, and to support production of anti-inflammatory short-chain fatty acids.
 These fibers included pectin, from fruit, and glucomannan, from the root of the konjac plant.
 The mixture was tested on fecal samples from healthy human adults.
 The number of beneficial bacteria and metabolites produced was measured and compared to samples using single types of fiber.

-“We understood that we can align or match fibers to the requirements that bacteria have for food,” Hamaker says.
+“We understood that we can align or match fibers to the requirements that bacteria have for food,” Hamaker said.
 “But what we found was that when fibers were put together in certain ways, we saw some unexpected things happen.”

 Bruce Hamaker, Director of the Whistler Center for Carbohydrate Research and one of the lead scientists on the study Bruce Hamaker, Director of the Whistler Center for Carbohydrate Research and one of the lead scientists on the study.
 (Photo by Tom Campbell)